Rueter–Hess Reservoir: Capacity

 The reservoir has an as-built capacity of 75,000 acre-feet.
 For comparison, nearby Cherry Creek Reservoir normally contains 13,500 acre feet (against the maximum capacity of 134,470 acre feet), and Chatfield Reservoir normally holds 27,076 acre feet (against the maximum capacity of 355,000 acre feet).
 The reason for the dramatic difference between the normal capacity and the maximum capacity of the nearby reservoirs is due to their primary purpose being flood control, rather than storage.

 Communities Served

 The reservoir serves PWSD customers (approx. 25,000 residents/customers) and partner communities of Castle Rock (8,000 Ac.
 Ft., contributed $44 million and has 44,000 customers), Castle Pines North (1,500 Ac.
 Ft., $8.25M, 3,200 customers) and Stonegate (1,200 Ac.
 Ft., $6.6M, 2,700 customers).

 Recreation

 In August 2015 PWSD consummated an agreement with Castle Pines, Castle Rock, Lone Tree, Parker and Douglas County which formed the Rueter-Hess Recreation Authority (RHRA).
 The recreation authority oversees the area directly around the reservoir and also owns 424 acres just north for future recreational development.
 RHRA has planned for public boating, fishing, swimming, and hiking on and along the reservoir, with the first trails completed and opened in November 2020.
-As of 2021, the water itself not open for public recreation.
+As of 2023, the reservoir is open for public recreational catch and release fishing and non-motorized boating.